+All school personnel at Queen Mary are expected to respond to the behaviour of students that they observe or witness.
+A problem solving approach is emphasized when intervention is required.
 When students fail to adhere to the Code of Conduct, disciplinary action will be preventative and restorative rather than merely punitive.
-Decisions about consequences or restitution for actions are made considering the context, severity and frequency of the misbehaviour, and the ability and age of the child.
+Decisions about consequences or restitution for actions are made considering the context, severity, and frequency of the misbehaviour, and the ability and age of the child.
 We also track and note any worrisome behaviours and escalation in or patterns of behaviour.
 Following through with a fair and consistent approach to dealing with violations of the Code of Conduct is important.
 When determining specific responses to violations we also do so with these considerations in mind.

-Investigation into any issue involves taking time to hear from all involved.
-Various perspectives and points of view are considered in the problem solving process and the information gathered is then carefully examined and reflected upon when making disciplinary decisions.
+Investigation into any issue involves taking time to hear from and consider the perspectives of all involved.
+Various perspectives and points of view are considered in the problem solving process and the information gathered is carefully examined and reflected upon when making disciplinary decisions.
 Students are held accountable for the impact of their words or actions when conflicts arise.
 As part of the conflict resolution, students take an active role in determining how to make amends.
 Students who are negatively affected or impacted by others' actions are supported by school staff members, as well as community supports as deemed appropriate.